BrendelGroup/HymHub/README.md

 # HymHub

 **[HymHub](http://brendelgroup.github.io/HymHub)** is a data resource supporting comparative genomics research with a focus on social insects, their solitary relatives, and important outgroups.
-The purpose of HymHub is to facilitate genome analysis by gathering data from disparate sources, consolidating it into a consistent and easily digestible, and provide basic templates for exploratory data analysis with popular software packages such as R and Python.
+The purpose of HymHub is to facilitate genome analysis by gathering data from disparate sources, consolidating it into a consistent and easily digestible format, and provide basic templates for exploratory data analysis with popular software packages such as R and Python.

 We created HymHub primarily to support our own research efforts and facilitate others in reproducing and building on our work.
 However, we also hope that sharing this resource will provide a model that encourages others to take the principles of reproducibility and transparency seriously, for the benefit of their own research and the community at large.